Suryakant-Bharti/Important-Java-Concepts/Java-Concepts/README.md

 Some of the important micellaneous concepts like Arrays, Strings, Exceptions, Genrics, Regex, Lambda etc.

+NOTE : Methods mentioned below are only important ones, and not all methods.

 ## Methods of Number Class :

 <table class="alt">